kevinmanoj1007/usermanual/adk/running-on-the-cloud.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Running on the cloud
+# Running on the Cloud
 After following the [quick start](getting-started#quick-start), you should now have an agent up on the platform, you can see this if you click on the agent selection dialogue in the **Genie** tab of any project: